Event research Autumn Nations Series - Ireland V Japan

 • Per capita | |

 Japan[a] is an island country in East Asia.
 Located in the Pacific Ocean off the northeast coast of the Asian mainland, it is bordered to the west by the Sea of Japan and extends from the Sea of Okhotsk in the north to the East China Sea in the south.
-The Japanese archipelago consists of four major islands alongside 14,121 smaller islands, covering 377,975 square kilometers (145,937 sq mi).
-Divided into 47 administrative prefectures and eight traditional regions, about 75% of the country's terrain is mountainous and heavily forested, concentrating its agriculture and highly urbanized population along its eastern coastal plains.
-With a population of over 123 million as of 2025, it is the 11th most populous country.
-The country's capital and largest city is Tokyo.
+The Japanese archipelago consists of four major islands alongside 14,121 smaller islands.
+Japan is divided into 47 administrative prefectures and eight traditional regions, and around 75% of its terrain is mountainous and heavily forested, concentrating its agriculture and highly urbanized population along its eastern coastal plains.
+With a population of almost 123 million as of 2026, it is the world's 11th most populous country.
+Tokyo is the country's capital and largest city.

 Japan is a constitutional monarchy with a bicameral legislature known as the National Diet.
 Widely considered a great power and the only Asian member of the G7, it maintains one of the world's strongest militaries but has constitutionally renounced its right to declare war.
-A developed country with one of the world's largest economies by nominal GDP, Japan is a global leader in the automotive, electronics, and robotics industries, in addition to making significant contributions to science and technology.
-It has one of the highest life expectancies, but is undergoing a severe population decline and has the highest proportion of elderly citizens of any country in the world.
-The culture of Japan is globally well known, especially its popular culture, which includes art, cuisine, films, music, animation, comics, and video games.
+A developed country with one of the world's largest economies by nominal GDP, it is a global leader in the automotive, electronics, and robotics industries, in addition to making significant contributions to science and technology.
+It has one of the world's highest life expectancies, but is undergoing a population decline.
+The culture of Japan is well known around the world, particularly its popular culture as expressed in animation, art, comics, cuisine, fashion, films, music, television, theatre and video games.

 - ^ Lewallen, Ann-Elise (November 1, 2008).
 "Indigenous at last!
 Ainu Grassroots Organizing and the Indigenous Peoples Summit in Ainu Mosir".
 The Asia Pacific Journal (Japan Focus).
 No. 11.
 Archived from the original on October 23, 2023.